As a screenwriter I've collaborated with super-talented artists in reality TV and indie film.

 makeup fx by BARNEY BURMAN

-Thanks to an out-of-this-world team, MARTIAN-AMERICAN was recognized in many ways.
-Some of my favorites were:
+MARTIAN AMERICAN was recognized in many ways.
+Some of my favorites:

 EMMY WINNER - 1st Place Best Comedy - 36th Student Emmy Awards